Schedule

 here for Kishrei Kehillah

-Seudah Shlishiet will take place in the Social Hall.
-Thank you to Donna and Dan Stanger for setup.
+Seudah Shelishiet will take place in the Social Hall.